 - Have barriers to entry been identified?
-Has a route to patentability been mapped out, eg, independent patent, first-mover advantage, unique knowhow, etc? - Considering patent type (Composition of Matter/Formulation/Manufacturing Process/Use), and duration of patent life, how strong is the IP? - Are there opportunities for meaningful patent life extension? - Has applicant secured appropriate licenses conferring freedom to operate, if required?
+Has a route to patentability been mapped out, eg, independent patent, first-mover advantage, unique know-how, etc? - Does the company have issued patents?
+If not, have they conducted freedom-to-operate and patentability analysis? - Considering patent type (Composition of Matter/Formulation/Manufacturing Process/Use), and duration of patent life, how strong is the IP?

+- Are there opportunities for meaningful patent life extension? - Has the applicant secured appropriate licenses conferring freedom to operate, if required?